jchiu1013/applied_economics_projects/README.md

 # applied_economics_projects

-I have uploaded a few projects from my time as a Master's student in applied economics and finance.
+I have uploaded some projects from my time as a Master's student in applied economics and finance.
 Please feel free to enjoy.

 - The Effect of Credit Availability on Small Business Success Presentation